-80.19(I) Special Inspections Program.
-Electrical work may be performed under this program in occupied residential and commercial buildings or structures within the zoning jurisdiction of the City.

-- (1) Participation in this program is subject to the requirements of this subsection. - (a) An electrical contract participating in the program shall: - register with the City annually under this program and pay a special inspection program registration fee established per the requirements of Section 80.19(E); - (2) submit a completed compliance form to the building official for each permit, no later than one business day from the completion of the permitted electrical work; and - (3) obtain permit as required in Section 80.19(C)(2), no later than one business day from the work start date. - (b) Scope of work under the program may not: - (1) exceed a dollar evaluation of \$2,000.00; - (2) include the disconnection, reconnection, or repair of electrical work; - (3) involve penetration of a fire rated wall or component; - (4) require an electrical rough inspection; or - (5) include more than one stand alone electrical permit. - (2) The building official shall randomly inspect the electrical work performed for one out of five residential permits and one out of ten commercial permits, and the electrical contractor shall provide access to the permitted work.

-80.21 Plan Review Fees.
+- 80.19(I) Special Inspections Program.
+Electrical work may be performed under this program in occupied residential and commercial buildings or structures within the zoning jurisdiction of the City. - (1) Participation in this program is subject to the following requirements of this subsection: - (a) A contractor participating in the program shall: - (1) register with the City annually under this program and pay a special inspection program registration fee established per the requirements of Section 80.19(E); - (2) submit a completed compliance form to the building official for each permit, no later than one business day from the completion of the permitted electrical work; and - (3) obtain permit as required in Section 80.19(C)(2), no later than one business day from the work start date. - (b) Scope of work under the program may not: - (1) include the disconnection, reconnection, or repair of an electrical service; - (2) involve penetration of a fire rated wall or component; - (3) require an electrical rough inspection; or - (4) include more than one standalone electrical permit. - (c) The building official shall randomly inspect the electrical work performed for one out of five residential permits and one out of ten commercial permits, and the electrical contractor shall provide access to the permitted work. - 80.21 Plan Review Fees.
 The council shall establish plan review fees under a separate ordinance.